 The Soul Box Project raises awareness of the U.S. gunfire epidemic by counting and honoring victims, offering healing participation to those seeking solace, and providing dramatic visual support for all initiatives working for a safer, more civil society.

-The Soul Box Project envisions a society where all people living in the U.S. are empowered to choose responsible actions regarding gun use that reflect their values, priorities and beliefs so that we can live in safe communities, talk to resolve conflicts, have schools focus on learning, gather to worship in peace, and thrive in economies that foster trust and unity.
+The Soul Box Project envisions a society where all people living in the U.S. are empowered to choose responsible actions regarding gun use so that we can live in safe communities, talk to resolve conflicts, have schools focus on learning, gather to worship in peace, and thrive in economies that foster trust and unity.

 In our Soul Box Project exhibits, we represent and honor people in the U.S. killed or injured by gunfire, including those of every race, cultural background, gender identity, sexual orientation, religious or political affiliation, or circumstances of shooting.

 We strengthen our organization by cultivating that same diversity of representation in our operations by:

 The Soul Box Project began as the vision of one artist.
 Throughout its evolution, the organization has grown to encompass many voices.
 We are addressing a complicated issue.
 We strive to be sensitive and grow from our missteps.
 We recognize we can only be effective in our mission by embracing the systemic and structural changes this country so desperately needs.